mcgill-robotics/AUV-2026/image_enhancement/README.md

 5. Update this README with algorithm details

 To compose multiple algorithms, use the `ImageEnhancer` class:

-- The constructor expects `EnhancementAlgorithm` objects
+- The constructor expects `EnhancementAlgorithm` objects, and will apply default algorithms if none are provided.
 - The `__call__`, as with all algorithms, expects a numpy array image.
-- The `to_torch_transform` method can be used to obtain the [PyTorch vision tranform](https://docs.pytorch.org/vision/stable/transforms.html) equivalent of the enhancer itself.
-This can easily be slotted into the YOLO object detection pipeline as a preprocessing step, for instance.

 ### Next Steps